stevenpstansberry/cs-152/Midterm-2/Language-Examples/valid-string.md

 String: 2 * (3 + 4
 Question: Is 2 * (3 + 4 valid in the language defined by the given grammar?
 If not, what type of error is generated?

+No,
+syntax error

 ## Example 5:

 String: 9 * 3 + (7 - 2)
 Question: Is 9 * 3 + (7 - 2) valid in the language defined by the given grammar?
 If not, what type of error is generated?

+No,
+lexical error, '-' is not defined in the grammar